 The fair value of the derivative financial instruments the Corporation is party to is estimated using period-end market rates and reflects the amount the Corporation would receive or pay if the instruments were terminated and settled at those dates, as adjusted for counterparties' non-performance risk.
-At December 31, 2023, the net aggregate fair value of the Corporation's cross-currency swaps and foreign-exchange forward contracts was in a net asset position of \$110.8 million on a consolidated basis.
-These swaps and forward contracts were entered into with large Canadian and foreign financial institutions.
+At December 31, 2024, the net aggregate fair value of the Corporation's cross-currency and interest rate swaps, and foreign-exchange forward contracts was in a net asset position of \$141.2 million on a consolidated basis.
+These swaps and forward contracts were entered into with large Canadian and foreign financial institutions holding credit ratings that meet minimum requirements.